Language selection

 Better climate projection for Canadians

-Canada has been invited to participate in the future AOS satellite mission led by NASA.
+Canada has developed expertise that allows it to participate in the future AOS mission led by NASA.
 This mission will provide vital data to improve long-term climate projections and short-term weather and air quality predictions.
 (Credit: CSA)

 Explore further